HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 # How to use a debugger in a terminal?

+I assume you have some minimal C++ knowledge: already tried compiling a few simple programs, and know what "variables" are.
+If not, come back later.

 ## What is a debugger?

 A debugger is a program that can run *your* program step by step, letting you observe the values of the variables and so on.